abarne/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    A responsive website works on any screen size, while adaptive only works on what screen sizes are specifically coded for.

 2. Describe what it means to be mobile first vs desktop first.

+    mobile first: design for mobile screen size first, then use @media to adapt to bigger screen sizes with min-width.
+    desktop first: design for desktop screen size first, then use @media to adapt to smaller screen sizes with max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It sets the font size to 10px making it easier to adjust with rem units.

 4. How would you describe preprocessing to someone new to CSS?

+    preprocessing lets you generate CSS from a preprocessor's own syntax which allows the structure the be more readable and easier to maintain.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    The syntax and ability to import separate files is my favorite.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.